katarighe/microverse-capstone-project-1/README.md

 Also, these basic requirements are needed in order to fully understand how the project fully works from the start:

-- Should have a basic knowledge of HTML.
-- Should have a basic knowledge of CSS.
-- Should have a basic knowledge of JS (JavaScript).
+- Should have a basic knowledge of HTML, CSS, and JS (JavaScript).
 - Also, it is recommended to have a basic knowledge on how Git and GitHub works.

 ### Setup